 4. Be Clear About Expectations

-Setting employees’ expectations should always be a priority, whether teams are working from home or within the office.
+Setting employees’ expectations should always be a priority, whether teams work from home or within the office.

 When one doesn’t know what data to do or achieve, the chances of their productivity dipping understandably increase.